NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 I'll mute this thing while it plays.

-So basically, uh any time the police find that you have like you know a storage unit or an apartment or whatever, and you committed some kind of violent act, they're always gonna get a search warrant to go ahead and see if they can find other evidence and or potentially other um violations, right?
+But yeah, guys, so basically, uh, anytime the police find that you have like, you know, a storage unit or an apartment or whatever, and you committed some kind of violent act, they're always going to get a search warrant to go ahead and see if they can find other evidence and or potentially other violations, right?

 Whether you had weapons, you had some bombs, whatever else like that.